Wearing colorful socks is something a lot of guys avoid. After all, the general rule of thumb for men's dress socks is an easy one:

 There are a couple of times when you might specifically want colored socks, beyond just enjoying them for your own sake:

-When you know you’ll be doing business in your stocking feet.
 Not every business culture keeps its shoes on all the time.
 In places like Japan, shoes are often removed for meals, or sometimes even for drinks.
-When you have a reason to believe your socks will be on display, go ahead and make it fun — so long as you’re not planning on doing serious business with conservative people.
-You don’t have to go to Asia for sockless situations, either; anything from a locker room to a corporate spa to a meditative retreat might end up with you shucking your shoes.
+When you have a reason to believe your dress socks will be on display, go ahead and make it fun — so long as you're not planning on doing serious business with conservative people.
+You don't have to go to Asia for sockless situations, either; anything from a locker room to a corporate spa to a meditative retreat might end up with you shucking your shoes.

 Beyond those specific situations, there's also the simplest and best time to wear colored socks: when you feel like it.